TRANSMISSION: 30 Nov-18 Dec 2022

 Wimbledon School of Art, BA Fine Art

-In her most recent works, Maher has been working on a large format scroll drawings based on Dante’s Divine Comedy.
+In her most recent works, Jaz Tyne has been working on a large format scroll drawings based on Dante’s Divine Comedy.
 Working in graphite, each drawing lays out the story of Dante and Virgil as they journey through Heaven, Purgatory and Hell.
-In the tradition of etchers and engravers such as Goya, Hogarth, Blake and John Martin, Maher has created a series of etchings with aquatints that outline details of these drawings.
-Whilst referencing print masters, Maher also looks to contemporary references of hell, such as album covers of heavy metal bands and horror films.
+In the tradition of etchers and engravers such as Goya, Hogarth, Blake and John Martin, Tyne has created a series of etchings with aquatints that outline details of these drawings.
+Whilst referencing print masters, Tyne also looks to contemporary references of hell, such as album covers of heavy metal bands and horror films.

 jazmynmaher.bigcartel.com